Aoife Mannion

-Aoife Mannion (/ga/; born 24 September 1995) is a professional footballer who plays as a centre-back for Women's Super League 2 club Newcastle United and the Republic of Ireland women's national team.
+Aoife Mannion (/ˈiːfə/; born 24 September 1995) is an Irish professional footballer who plays as a centre-back for Women's Super League 2 club Newcastle United and the Republic of Ireland women's national team.
 She was previously capped for England, the country of her birth, at youth level and received her first senior call-up in August 2019 but never appeared before debuting for Ireland in February 2023.
 Mannion began her senior club career at Aston Villa before appearing for Birmingham City, Manchester City and Manchester United.
 She has been named to the PFA WSL Team of the Year twice.

 Early years

 Mannion was born in Solihull and attended St Peter's Catholic School, where she was a classmate of fellow footballer Jack Grealish.
 Mannion attended Solihull School sixth form college from 2012 to 2014.
 Mannion began playing football at the age of six for Celtic Reds under the management of Mark Fogarty, captaining the side to a Warwickshire County League title.
 In 2006, she left Celtic Reds under-10s to join the Birmingham City Centre of Excellence.
 Her father would also take her to St Andrew's to watch the Birmingham City men's team play, citing Robbie Savage and Roy Keane as childhood inspirations.
 Mannion also played Gaelic football growing up.